Is there a redundancy looming? Have you just been tapped on the shoulder and told you’re no longer needed? Have you been given the proverbial boot?

 WHAT TO DO: Your resume and cover letter often are the first point of contact with the screener, so tailor them effectively for each and every role.
 (See breakout for tips on how to spruce up a resume).
 Take time to prepare a strong positioning statement so if anyone asks “So, why are you looking for a job?”, or “Why should we hire you?”, you have a good answer ready.

-Analyse how do you look (online and in person)
+4. Analyse how you look (online and in person) – your brand

 Amidst all the scouring of job ads and sending off applications, it is easy to overlook the image you are projecting to others.
 Potential employers may be able to view your LinkedIn profile and other social media sites and will form an opinion of you before that first handshake.